Healthdirect Free Australian health advice you can count on.

 You will need to lie flat for 1 to 4 hours and probably stay in hospital overnight, or for longer if angioplasty was done as an emergency procedure.

-You might have pain or bruising where the wire was inserted or discomfort at the site of a stent, but most people can do moderate intensity activities when they return home.
+You might have pain or bruising where the wire was inserted, or discomfort at the site of a stent.
+Most people can do moderate intensity activities the day after the procedure.

 Angioplasty is generally regarded as safe.